Skip links

 in Tags

-Robert Lanza of Advanced Cell Technology announces the successful cloning of man; the experiment was interrupted for ethical reasons after 12 days
+Robert Lanza of Advanced Cell Technology announces successful cloning of human; experiment halted for ethical reasons after 12 days

 1997